cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer-configuration.md

 Optional.
 Available starting with PL/Container version 2.2, this attribute activates or deactivates network access for the UDF container.
 The attribute value `yes` enables UDFs to access the network.
 The attribute value `no` deactivates network access (the default).

-The Greenplum Database server configuration parameter `log_min_messages` controls the PL/Container log level.
+The Cloudberry Database server configuration parameter `log_min_messages` controls the PL/Container log level.
 The default log level is `warning`.

 By default, the PL/Container log information is sent to a system `journald` service.